Green Schoolyards

 Lower LA River School Greening Technical Assistance

-The Project will create a network of school greening leaders and technical/Community-Based Organization (CBO) service providers (Bench) across the Lower LA River.
-Deliverables include 100% design for three schools, as well as technical assistance to support acquisition of implementation funds.
+With funding from the Rivers and Mountains Conservancy (RMC), Council for Watershed Health (CWH) is leading a Lower LA River School Greening Technical Assistance Bench, which will develop three community-led and nature-based school greening projects.
+The Project will create a network of school greening CBO leaders and technical service providers across the Lower LA River.
+Deliverables include 100% green schoolyard design for three schools and technical assistance to support acquisition of implementation funds.